LIHPC-Computational-Geometry/scotch-rs/README.md

 # scotch-rs

-Idiomatic bindings to the [scotch] partitioner.
+Idiomatic bindings to the [Scotch] partitioner.

 ## Building

-Bindings to scotch are made on the fly.
+Bindings to Scotch are made on the fly.
 You'll need Scotch's header files and shared libraries in order to build these bindings.
 If those are in non-standard locations, please use the following commands: